5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/I2C_TrackPad_Patches/README.md

       }
   }
 ```
 To make the Hotpatch work, disable the original by renaming it from `USTP` to `XSTP`.
-In `ACPI > Patch`, add the following rename rule:
+In `ACPI/Patch`, add the following rename rule:

 ```text
 Comment: Change USTP to XSTP
 Find: 5553545008